 Hey, I'm Vladimir.
-I've made a long journey from being an ordinary ui/ux designer to entrepreneur.
+I've made a long journey from being an ordinary ui designer to an entrepreneur.
 However, even when my business was running, one day I've found myself with no money to pay the rent for my apartment.
 So I created this site to share my story and some important findings I've made on the way. ↓

 My family bought their first computer in 1996.
-My uncle was a programmer then, and it was him who made me love this job.
+My uncle was a software developer then, and it was him who made me love this job.
 I remember myself spending whole days at the computer, writing down another piece of code - what a wonderful time!

 It was my 5th year of professional coding when I decided to try myself as a designer.
 It meant no more sleepless nights of boring debugging as well as a way more certainty in what I was doing.

 For many companies I worked, big and small.
-Yet I was never a "star" ui/ux designer, and all of my projects were quite ordinary.
+Yet I was never a "star" ux designer, and all of my projects were quite ordinary.

 One day I was stretching on the floor in my rental apartment in Moscow, a green IKEA rug under me, trying to figure out why my life is so common.
 Ordinary food, average clothes, riding subway… Have you ever seen Moscow subway?

-Meanwhile, a lot of cool website designers were featuring their amazing stuff on Behance and Dribbble, giving interviews, making loads of cash and showing off on Instagram.
+Meanwhile, a lot of cool product designers were featuring their amazing stuff on Behance and Dribbble, giving interviews, making loads of cash and showing off on Instagram.
 Why it's not me, I thought.
 Why am I not good enough to be in their place?

 Step by step I recognized that I just didn't actually do my work well.
 What I aimed for, was to finish the job as fast as possible and get paid, while my true goal should have been to accomplish every design project I took to the highest level I could reach.

 Following this rule soon made my results much better.
 Some more years of hard work gave me the level of competence I always wanted to get.
 I got used to provide every customer as much assistance as I wished to get myself.